 Spotlight on Hector Guadalupe & A Second U Foundation

 The work I do here is two-fold, really.
 My team and I are independent contractors with CompleteBody.
 Through our company, Unibody Fitness NYC, we offer one on one personal training and small group training (3 to 4 people at a time), as well as group classes, at the 19th Street location.

 We also run a nonprofit organization called A Second U Foundation out of CompleteBody Gym.
-Through A Second U Foundation, our team of successful, New York City based personal trainers recruit, educate, and train formerly incarcerated men and women.
+Through A Second U Foundation, our team of successful, New York City-based personal trainers recruits, educate, and train formerly incarcerated men and women.
 We also facilitate job placement in health clubs throughout the city.

 We have two programs.
 One is called “U. Training Camp”.
 In that program, a group of personal trainers – our core team – holds employment workshops at both federal reentry centers, and recruits people that have the potential or the certifications to be personal trainers.
 We help to facilitate job placement after completion of our program, which is 6 weeks long.